How To Run The Boston Marathon

 Every third Monday in April, thousands of runners stand on the start line in Hopkinton, Massachusetts, ready to run the Boston Marathon route.
 For many, it’s a special moment because it signifies that they’ve reached one of the greatest goals an amateur runner can achieve—a Boston Marathon qualifying time.

-More than two-thirds of the field is typically given to people who have achieved a qualifying time on another certified marathon course.
+Nearly 75% of the field is made up of people who have achieved a qualifying time on another certified marathon course.
 This sets the race apart from the other Abbott World Marathon Majors, which allocate most of their places by randomized ballot.

 Qualifying times for the Boston Marathon are determined by age and gender, and all entrants must be 18 or over on the day of the race.
 The Boston Athletic Association (BAA) has also established qualifying times for non-binary applications.
 Currently, these match the women’s qualifying standards, but the BAA says this is a process they’re still working on.